-The Young Professionals Networks (YPN) support the education and professional development of future engineers and scientists in the hydraulic community by providing a common platform.
-They include the IAHR student chapters already founded at a number of universities.
-YPN carry out different water-related activities, projects and educational programmes; they also conduct special activities in the scope of the biennial world congress.
+The Young Professionals Networks (YPN) support the education and professional development of future engineers and scientists in the hydraulic community by providing a common platform, carry out different water-related activities, projects and educational programmes; they also conduct special activities in the scope of the biennial world congress.
 By such means, students should be brought into contact with profession in practise and research already in an early stage of their education, learn from other IAHR members and create a network for their future careers.
 For more information about the Young Professionals Networks, click here.

-In order to strengthen the role of education within IAHR and to make it more visible, EPD suggests different kinds of education-related technical sessions or seminars for the upcoming IAHR Congresses.
+In order to strengthen the role of education within IAHR and to make it more visible, EPD suggests different kinds of education-related technical seminars and webinars for IAHR Congresses.
 In this activity the attempt is included to stronger integrate young professionals into work of IAHR.

 Article "Fostering Global Partnerships by Education and Professional Development" published in Hydrolink issue 3/2017 on EPD and the SDGs, the committee's vision and activities - including some updates on HydroWeb from the years 2016 and 2017.